 hy adhoksajo me manasa vidhiyate

-We cannot attain Krsna by our own efforts.
-We have to receive Krsna by the mercy of one who has Him.
+We cannot attain Krishna by our own efforts.
+We have to receive Krishna by the mercy of one who has Him.
 Thus Srila Bhaktivinoda Thakura, a great spiritual teacher, prays to the pure devotee:

 krsna se tomara, krsna dite paro,

 ami to’ kangala, ‘krsna’ ‘krsna’ boli’,

 “Krishna is yours; you have the power to give Him to me.
 I am simply running behind you shouting, ‘Krishna!
 Krishna!’ ” (Saranagati, “Ohe!
 Vaishnava Thakura”)